andrew-chang-dewitt/andrew-chang-dewitt-website/src/blog/posts/rpi-gpio-sensors-mqtt.md

    & installation

-Currently, I'm using HomeAssistant to monitor the sensors via MQTT, then handle any events via it's built-in automations tools.
+Currently, I'm using HomeAssistant to monitor the sensors via MQTT, then handle any events via its built-in automations tools.
 My next step is to create a standalone service can be given arm status levels (i.e. disarmed, perimeter only armed, fully armed), then monitors the sensors and acts according to its armed status.